casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 • KATCP in Python supports asynchronous communications.
 This means you can send a command, register a callback for the response and continue to issue new commands even before you receive the response.
 You can achieve much greater speeds this way.
 The Python wrapper in the corr package does not currently make use of this and all calls are blocking.
 Feel free to use the lower layers to implement this yourself if you need it!

 ## Conclusion ##
 This concludes the ADC and DAC Interface Tutorial for the Red Pitaya.
 You have learned how to utilize the ADC and DAC interface on the Red Pitaya to sample incoming data and convert this sampled data to an analog signal.
-You also learned how to further use Python to program the Zynq PL, control the design and debugg the design remotely using casperfpga.
+You have learned to play around with Matlab's data manipulation using the signal processing toolbox.
+You also learned how to further use Python to program the Zynq PL, control the design and debug the design remotely using casperfpga.
+If you managed to successfully port your tutorial to work with the 125-14 Red Pitaya then you would of gained important hardware porting experience that will allow you to port to any hardware platform in the future.